xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

 # Introduction

-This is the third installment of the xtdb tutorial, focusing on Datalog queries.
+This is the third instalment of the xtdb tutorial, focusing on Datalog queries.

 ## Setup